Learn more about how one home improvement virtual selling vet expanded his business' geography reach by using virtual sales techniques.

 Several years ago, some of the largest home security companies in the country, including SimpliSafe, moved away from the in-home sales model and embraced virtual and phone sales completely.
 They’ve grown exponentially ever since they made that decision.
 SimpliSafe alone tripled in size in four years, reaching a net worth of over $1 billion in 2018.
 The company then expanded internationally, launching new products and establishing integration partnerships.

-Consumers also enjoy virtual or digital buying in many other areas of their life.
-Customers order their groceries online and pick them up curbside or get them delivered to their home.
-People are now accustomed to reserving a table for a restaurant online with apps like OpenTable, or ordering a ride with Uber or Lyft to take you wherever you want to go.
+Consumers also enjoy virtual or digital buying in many other areas of their lives.
+Customers order their groceries online and pick them up curbside or get them delivered to their homes.
+People are now accustomed to reserving a table for a restaurant online with apps like OpenTable or ordering a ride with Uber or Lyft to take you wherever you want to go.